DigitalSilo/digitalsilodocs/README.md

 The following services are the ones that we will need for integration:

-* **dsdemowatchdog** Function App, which is an HTTP-triggered Azure Function App designated for signalR negotiation.
+* **dsdemowatchdog** Function App, which is an HTTP-triggered Azure Function App designated for SignalR negotiation.
 Its URL and the function key are the integration parameters.
-* **dsdemouserapp** is the storage account to upload developed grains's DLLs whose connection string with write access is another integration parameter.
+* **dsdemouserapp** is the storage account to upload developed grainss' DLLs whose connection string with write access is another integration parameter.
 * **dsdemogatewayapp** is the Gateway Web API that collects grains' JSON payloads as described earlier.
 Its URL is the last integration parameter that we need.

 ### Integration examples

 [Digital Silo .NET SDK's](https://github.com/DigitalSilo/digitalsilosdk) integration test project and the [UI app that shows the progress of grains](https://github.com/DigitalSilo/digitalsiloui) are the perfect integration examples that clarify the integration.
 These repositories are available to Digital Silo clients.

 ## The cycle of adding grains to the silo

 The following diagram depicts the process of adding grain to the silo: